OLIMEX/DIY-LAPTOP/doc/web/sw_updating-os.md

-# Updating the image
+# Updating the image (Linux)

-Once the Linux boots, connect to the Internet (either via the on-board WIFI adapter or using Ethernet cable).
+Once Linux boots, connect to the Internet either via on-board Wi-Fi adapter or by using an Ethernet cable.
 You might use the graphical network manager or edit the configuration files via command line.
 Then open a console terminal (press ALT+CTRL+T) and type: